 A new unique programme offering comprehensive training in all human anatomy, including legislation relevant to working in a human anatomy laboratory, cadaveric dissection techniques and typical laboratory practices.

 Why this programme

 - Study in one of the busiest human anatomy laboratories in Europe where we admit approximately 100 donors each year.
 This provides us with a very unique and privileged way to teach and research in the field of human anatomy.

 - Gain access to a large number of prosected (professionally dissected) anatomical specimens.

 - Access the recently refurbished teaching and research laboratories within the Thomson Building.

 - Study in facilities which house our Clinical Anatomy Skills Centre (CASC) - a unique partnership between the Royal College of Physicians and Surgeons of Glasgow and the University of Glasgow.

 - Experience working in our recently modernised and refurbished laboratories including a large dissection room, histology teaching laboratory, histology preparation library.

 - Be taught by clinical anatomists active in research, including those specialising in pedagogical techniques related to anatomy and anatomical education.

 - Train with postgraduate demonstrating staff that have either anatomical or anatomical and medical visualisation training.

 - Network with clinicians, paramedical and allied health professionals, scientists and industry specialists.

 The Postgraduate Certificate in Human Anatomy comprises of three core compulsory courses taught from January – May each year.
-Approximately 10 hours of direct contact teaching each week during the course.
+There are approximately 10 hours of direct contact teaching each week during the course.